stealjs/steal/docs/pages/progressive-loading.md

 @highlight 2,5-24

-## Build a production app

-Now that we've created our application we need to share it with the public.
-To do this we'll create a build that will concat our JavaScript and styles down to only one file, each, for faster page loads in production.

 ### Update app to change pages

-Before we do that, let's update the app so that we can toggle between the *repos* and *puppies* page depending on the [location.hash](https://developer.mozilla.org/en-US/docs/Web/API/Window/location) of the page.
+Now that we've created this new page, let's update the app so that we can toggle between the *repos* and *puppies* pages depending on the [location.hash](https://developer.mozilla.org/en-US/docs/Web/API/Window/location) of the page.

 Update _myhub.js_ to: